-The tetragonal Heusler compound Mn$_{1.4}$PtSn \cite{Vir2019b} has recently gained a lot of interest as it is a host of distinct topological states.
+The tetragonal Heusler compound Mn$_{1.4}$PtSn \cite{Vir2019b} has recently gained a lot of interest as it hosts distinct topological states.
 Most excitingly, an ASK lattice can be established at room temperature.
 Besides the high tunability of the Heusler compounds \cite{Peng2020,Ma2020,Zuniga2021}, the competition of magnetic exchange interactions and anisotropy lead to an enhanced temperature range over which ASKs can be stabilized in comparison to skyrmion bulk systems.
-Bulk Mn$_{1.4}$PtSn displays a complex correlation of exchange between two Mn sublattices that leads to a spin reorientation from a collinear arrangement to a noncollinear at temperatures $T_\mathrm{SR}\approx T=170\,$K and below, which contributes to the anisotropy at low temperatures.
-At temperatures above the spin reorientation complex magnetic textures can be realized thanks to the combination of inplane (perpendicular to the $c$ axis) and anisotropic Dzyaloshinskii-Moriya interaction (DMI), crystal anisotropy along the tetragonal axis, and dipole-dipole interaction due to large moments ($>4\mu_\mathrm{B}$).
-Above $T_\mathrm{SR}$ in the absence of an external magnetic field, the compound prefers a spin-spiral state that is directly connected to the ratio of the exchange interaction and DMI.
+Bulk Mn$_{1.4}$PtSn displays a complex correlation of exchange between two Mn sublattices that leads to a spin reorientation from a collinear to a noncollinear arrangement at temperatures $T_\mathrm{SR}\approx 170\,$K and below, which contributes to the anisotropy at low temperatures.
+At temperatures above the spin reorientation, sophisticated magnetic textures can be realized thanks to the combination of in-plane (perpendicular to the $c$ axis) and anisotropic Dzyaloshinskii-Moriya interaction (DMI), crystal anisotropy along the tetragonal axis, and dipole-dipole interaction due to large moments ($>4\mu_\mathrm{B}$).
+Above $T_\mathrm{SR}$, in the absence of an external magnetic field, the compound prefers a spin-spiral state that is directly connected to the ratio of the exchange interaction and DMI.
 For a finite range of external magnetic fields, a long-range ($>100\,$nm) hexagonal ASK phase as well as a short-range noncoplanar state ($<1\,$nm) were found \cite{Nayak2017}.
-Recently, new topological magnetic skyrmion-like textures have been proposed to exist that are tunable by direction of the applied magnetic field \cite{Peng2020,Jena2020}.